Elsayed93/mini-crm/README.md

 php artisan storage:link
 ```

-> Notice: Please Make the companies directory manually and save any default image for companies in it to render default images for companies.
+> Notice: Please Create the companies directory manually at the beginning and save any default image for companies in it and rename this image <u> company.png </u> to render default images for companies.

 ## Factories and Seeders